Missoula, Montana: History

 In 1893, Missoula was chosen as the location for the first state university, the University of Montana.
 The need for lumber for the railway and its bridges spurred the opening of multiple saw mills in the area, and in turn, the beginning of Missoula's lumber industry, which remained the mainstay of the area economy for the next 100 years.
 The United States Forest Service work in Missoula began in 1905.
 Missoula is also home of the smokejumpers' headquarters and will be the site of the National Museum of Forest Service History.
 Nationally, there are nine Forest Service regions; Region 1 is headquartered in Missoula.

 Logging remained a mainstay of industry in Missoula with the groundbreaking of the Hoerner-Waldorf pulp mill in 1956, which resulted in protests over the resultant air pollution.
 An article in Life 13 years later speaks of Missoulians sometimes needing to drive with headlights on during the day to navigate through the smog.
 In 1979, almost 40% of the county labor income still came from the wood and paper-products sector.
-The lumber industry was hit hard by the recession of the early 1980s and Missoula's economy began to diversify.
+The lumber industry was hit hard by the recession of the early 1980s, and Missoula's economy began to diversify.
 By the early 1990s, the disappearance of many of the region's log yards, along with legislation, had helped clean the air dramatically.

+In 1883, the Northern Pacific Railroad arrived in Missoula, spurring rapid growth in the town, which by then had about 500 residents.

+In March 1970, the Northern Pacific, along with three other closely affiliated railroads (Chicago, Burlington & Quincy, Great Northern and Spokane, Portland & Seattle) merged to form Burlington Northern.

+In 1987, BN decided to lease, for an initial term of 60 years, the ex-NP route to entrepreneur Dennis Washington, who formed Montana Rail Link.
+MRL established its headquarters in Missoula.

+In January 2022, BNSF agreed to pay MRL $2 billion for an early lease termination.
+The return to BNSF control required the approval of the Surface Transportation Board, and this was later approved on March 8, 2023.
+BNSF took over operations on January 1, 2024.
+This absorbed the MRL into BNSF, integrating MRL operations, technology and personnel.
+All 1,200 employees were offered employment with BNSF.